postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 Install the [Postman app](https://www.postman.com/downloads/) and sign in with the same email address or username on all your devices.

-Alternatively, access Postman on the web by visiting [go.postman.co/build](https://go.postman.co/build) in your browser and sign in to your account.
+Alternatively, access Postman on the web by visiting [go.postman.co/build](https://go.postman.co/build) in your browser and sign into your account.

 If you forget your username or password, you can recover your username and reset your password when you click the links near the signin prompt.